University Institute of Technology of Reunion Island

 Due to its unique geographic location, the IUT of Reunion Island is the most southerly European IUT in the world.

-The University Bachelor of Technology (BUT) is a new 3-year French national diploma which is roughly corresponding in content and level to a BTEC Higher National Diploma (GB) or 2 year technical degree (USA).
+The University Bachelor of Technology (BUT) is a new 3-year French national diploma.
+It delivers 180 ECTS credits.
 Students may attend a wide range of courses in general and technical domains.
-The DUT is accessible with the French high-school diploma (baccalauréat) equivalent to the A-Levels.
+The BUT is accessible with the French high-school diploma (baccalauréat) equivalent to the A-Levels.

-We are a vocational institute offering two or three-year courses in technical, scientific, financial and social fields such as:
+We are a vocational institute offering three-year courses in technical, scientific, financial and social fields such as:

 - Accounting and management

 - Civil Engineering